-What platforms will Black Ops Cold War be on?
+What platforms is Black Ops Cold War on?

 Which version of Cold War should I buy?

 Inevitably there are multiple versions of Black Ops Cold War to decide between: